-To expand scenarios into four and five turns, we introduce additional interaction in scenarios by adding details or breaking down existing questions.
+Based on prior jailbreak attacks~\citep{wei2024jailbroken,shen2023anything}, we define the user's implicit harmful intent (\textit{$I_{i}$}) as the intention to plan illegal or malicious actions, and the task (\textit{T}) as obtaining such plans from LLMs.
+As shown in the grey box of \Cref{fig:scenario}, to conceal the harmful intent, we create a general scenario template~(\textit{S}) claiming that others are planning harmful actions and positioning the user as the protector~(explicit benign intent, \textit{$I_{e}$}).

+Using this general scenario template, we prompt Llama3.1-70B to create two types of scenarios, each encompassing five categories: 1) \textbf{Occupation-Based Scenario}, users with specific professions encounter someone in their work contexts, 2) \textbf{Relation-Based Scenario}, users interact with someone with whom they have a defined relationship.
+We observe diversity in different scenarios.
+For instance, when it is the model's turn to suggest possible steps, the model mentions securing the area for the police scenario while encouraging an understanding of the son's motivation in the son scenario~(\Cref{app: prompt_template}).
+To further enrich the scenarios, we expand them to four- and five-turn interactions by incorporating additional details or breaking down existing prompts.
 For example, in the police scenario, the user further mentions a messy crime scene, prompting the model to offer relevant suggestions.
 We also create a single-turn version of the scenario by combining all user utterances into a single prompt for comparison.
-In the end, we construct 40 scenarios for \textsc{RED QUEEN Attack} that vary in length.
+In the end, we construct 40 scenarios for \textsc{Red Queen Attack} with diverse structures, strategies, and turn lengths.
 We provide constructed scenarios and their turn variants in the \Cref{app: prompt_template}.